 Whatʻs the most unforgettable tour of Hawaii island.

-Hard to choose.
-But the island is massive, so a helicopter is a good bet for sightseeing.
+The island is massive, so a helicopter is a good bet for sightseeing.

 Is there a best options for seeing a volcano?